drivendataorg/meta-vsc-descriptor-runtime/README.md

         --dataset_path "{QUERY_SUBSET_VIDEOS_FOLDER}"
         --output_file "{OUTPUT_FILE}"
     ```
+* Adapting or extending the repo to improve the quality of your descriptors!

 ---
 ## Additional information

 ### Scoring your submission

 For convenience and consistency, the `vsc2022` repository, including the scoring scripts for both the descriptor track and the matching track, is included as a submodule of this runtime.
 The descriptor evaluation similarity search is also conducted by the code in this library.
-After cloning this repository, run `make update-submodules` to download the contents of `vsc2022` into the specified folder, and unpack the `submission.tar.gz` folder to obtain the generated rankings files to provide to `vsc2022/descriptor_eval.py`.
+After cloning this repository, run `make update-submodules` to download the contents of `vsc2022` into the specified folder.
+After running `make data-train-subset` and `make test-submission`, unpack the `submission.tar.gz` generated by your solution obtain the rankings files to provide to `vsc2022/descriptor_eval.py` along with the training set ground truth to obtain your score.

-> Note: When evaluating your generated subset submission on the training set, you should provide only the subset of the ground truth that contains the query videos in the subset.
+> Note: When evaluating your generated subset submission on the training set, you should provide only the subset of the ground truth entries that contains the query videos in the subset.

 ### Runtime network access